idleberg/atom-build-nsl/README.md

 ## Configuration

-Before you can build, you need to specify the path to your `nsL.jar` in your Atom [configuration](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_global_configuration_settings).
+Before you can build, you need to specify the path to your `nsL.jar` in the package settings.

+**Example**:

 ```cson
 "build-nsl":